-Monkey Island LNG was established by Southern California Telephone Company, a successful twenty-three year, privately-held United States public utility company.
+Monkey Island LNG was established by Southern California Telephone Company, a successful twenty-six year, privately-held United States public utility company.
 At its corporate headquarters in Houston, Texas, Monkey Island LNG’s executive team is developing a natural gas liquefaction facility and LNG export terminal on Monkey Island in Cameron Parish, Louisiana.
 The facility will utilize cryogenic technology to liquefy approximately 2.1 billion cubic feet per day (bcf/d) of natural gas to produce approximately 15.75 mtpa of LNG for exportation globally.

 Monkey Island LNG’s world-class energy professionals are comprised of over 90 years of EPC, LNG, and natural gas experience, along with creating and developing successful businesses in the energy and utility industries.
 Once operational, the Monkey Island LNG facility will receive natural gas via pipeline into the gas treatment facility where it will be cleaned, liquefied, and loaded from the LNG storage tanks onto LNG carriers berthed alongside Monkey Island for distribution to customers.

 “Our facility will have a direct and positive impact on the global environment by delivering clean burning and sustainable energy to developing nations at a price they can afford.”

 Greg Michaels - Chairman and CEO